bernaferrari/FigmaToCode/README.md

 The project is configured to be built with Webpack or Rollup.
 The author couldn't find how to correctly configure Svelte in Webpack, so Rollup was added.
 But Rollup is a lot buggier than Webpack and crashes regularly in watch mode for Typescript files.
 So, if you are going to edit only Typescript, I reccommend sticking with Webpack.
 If you are going to make changes in the UI, you **need** to use Rollup for now.

-### Architecture

-There is, unfortunately, not a defined architecture pattern in the project.
-Builders are used, but the result was worse than expected.
-Ideally, I thought it would help to have a group of interfaces (position, size, opacity, and so on), where each language/framework could implement it, but there were too many changes.
-For example, Tailwind appends attributes to a string, while Flutter replaces the string as attributes get nested.
-If you have ideas or would like to discuss further, feel free to contact me.

 ## Issue Tracking

+It is hard to work alone.
+I took decisions thinking how it would benefit the majority of people, but I can, and probably will, be wrong, many times.
 Found a bug?
 Have an idea for an improvement?
 Feel free to [add an issue](../../issues).
 Pull requests are also more than welcome.